Heinrich Gattineau: Under the Nazis

 As soon as Hitler came to power Gattineau applied for Nazi Party membership but he was told he would have to wait as the party was unwilling, initially at least, to accept a rush of business executives whom it felt were only seeking membership for reasons of expediency.
 Nonetheless Gattineau took up a part-time role with the SA in an attempt to prove his Nazi credentials.
-He rose swiftly through the ranks, already holding the role of Standartenführer by 1934 and being recognised as one of Ernst Röhm's main advisers on economic issues.
+He rose swiftly through the ranks, already holding the rank of SA-Standartenführer by 1934 and being recognised as one of Ernst Röhm's main advisers on economic issues.

 Gattineau's closeness to Röhm almost proved his undoing and as the Night of the Long Knives got under way on 30 June 1934 he was dragged from his bed and taken into Gestapo custody under the trumped up charges that he had diverted money from IG Farben to Röhm in order to fund the supposed plot that was used as justification for the massacre of SA members that ensued.
 He was interrogated for several hours and feared execution but then was surprisingly released from custody.
 The reason for his release is uncertain; Max Ilgner later claimed to have used his influence to secure Gattineau's freedom.
 Equally it may have simply been the case that Gattineau, as an SA hobbyist, was not considered important enough for the executioners.

 Gattineau immediately resigned from the SA but faced anger at IG Farben where his superior Erwin Selck attempted to secure his dismissal or deployment away from the company's main Unter den Linden Berlin offices to the provinces.
 Bosch rejected this move but, in order to reduce Gattineau's public role, made his Wipo subordinate to Ilgner's operations and before long Gattineau also answered to Ilgner with his press duties.
 Despite seemingly coming close to being executed Gattineau was admitted to full membership of the Nazi Party in 1935.

-He spent much of the Second World War in Bratislava as a director of Dynamit-Nobel-Fabrik and other Czechoslovakian chemical companies that had been brought under the IG Farben umbrella by the Nazis.
+He spent much of the Second World War in Bratislava as a director of Dynamit-Nobel-Fabrik and other Czechoslovak chemical companies that had been brought under the IG Farben umbrella by the Nazis.